Cigna Secure Rx is a 3.5 Star Medicare Part D Plan for Medicare Beneficiaries in Oklahoma

 For assistance 24 hours a day, call 800-633-4227.
 TTY users should call 877-486-2048.
 If you qualify for Medicare but have not yet enrolled or verified your enrollment status, you can do so on the Social Security Administration website.
 You can learn more about the Medicare Part D program on www.medicare.gov.
 For information about the SSA's Extra Help program, download the Understanding Extra Help guide.

-Cigna Secure Rx can be used in conjunction with Original Medicare is private fee-for-service health insurance for people on Medicare.
+This stand-alone Medicare prescription drug plan is compatible with Original Medicare is private fee-for-service health insurance for people on Medicare.
 It has two parts.
 Part A is hospital coverage.
-Part B is medical coverage....
-(Parts A and B), and all Medicare supplement plans in Oklahoma.
-It can also be used with Oklahoma Medicare Advantage plans, but only if the Part C plan does not include Part D.
+Part B is medical coverage.
+(Part A and Part B), and all Oklahoma Medicare supplement plans.
+It is also compatible with Medicare Advantage plans in Oklahoma, so long as the plan does not include Part D.

-If you are entitled to Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... (enrolled or not) or currently enrolled in Medicare Part B is medical coverage for people with Original Medicare.
-It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
-Part A is for hospital inpatient care.... you may join the Cigna Secure Rx prescription drug plan.
+If you are entitled to Medicare Part A is hospital coverage for Medicare beneficiaries.
+It covers inpatient care in hospitals and skilled nursing facilities.
+It also covers limited home healthcare services and hospice care. (enrolled or not) or currently enrolled in Medicare Part B is medical coverage for people with Original Medicare benefits.
+It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
+Medicare Part B pays 80 percent of most medically necessary healthcare services. you may join the Cigna Secure Rx prescription drug plan.
 Unless you also receive benefits from Medicaid, enrollment in a Part D plan is voluntary.
 This plan is available in Oklahoma City, Tulsa, Norman, Lawton, Broken Arrow, Edmond, Enid, Stillwater, Muskogee, and all other towns and cities in Oklahoma.